 - Undress the baby and wrap him or her in a towel.

-- Wipe the baby's eyes with a washcloth dampened with water only, starting with one eye and wiping from the inner corner to the outer corner.
+- Wipe the baby's eyes with a washcloth dampened with water only, starting with one eye and wiping very gently from the inner corner to the outer corner.
 Use a fresh corner of the washcloth to wash the other eye.

 - Clean the baby's nose and ears with the washcloth.
 Then wet the cloth again, and using a little soap, wash the baby's face gently and pat it dry.